voucherifyio/composable-ui-onboarding/docs/docs/integrations/promotions/voucherify.md

 - `packages/commerce-generic/src/services/cart/add-voucher.ts` - this is a service responsible for validating and adding entered vouchers to the array in the cart called: `vouchersApplied`.
 This service calls the `addVoucherToCart` function located in `packages/commerce-generic/src/services/cart/discount.ts`
 - `packages/commerce-generic/src/services/cart/delete-voucher.ts`- this is a service responsible for removing selected vouchers from cart.
 This service calls the `deleteVoucherFromCart` function located in `packages/commerce-generic/src/services/cart/discount.ts`
 - `packages/commerce-generic/src/services/cart/discount.ts` - main file containing the function that handles operations on discounts
+- `packages/commerce-generic/src/services/checkout/create-order.ts` - when creating an order, vouchers and promotions from the cart are saved to the properties:`redeemedVouchers` and `redeemedPromotions`.

-The built-in cart already has basic services responsible for validating, displaying and adding vouchers to the cart.
+As we see above, the cart already has basic services responsible for handling discounts.
 However, in order to use Voucherify as a tool for managing vouchers and promotions, it was necessary to create functions that would use Voucherify REST API.

-To extend the storefront by promotion capabilities provided  by Voucherify integration:
-1. A separate package called `voucherify` has been created, which contains the necessary functions needed to manage discounts.
+To extend the storefront by capabilities provided by Voucherify integration a separate package called `voucherify` has been created, which contains the necessary functions needed to manage discounts.
-2. To switch between the classic implementation and the Voucherify integration you can run `pnpm voucherify-install` in `packages/voucherify` directory.
-3. This action will make commerce-generic services start using methods from `@composable/voucherify`.
-4. To stop using Voucherify integration, run `pnpm voucherify-uninstall` from `packages/voucherify` directory.

 `@composable/voucherify` dependency implements a standard checkout integration pattern, where for each cart update, the Voucherify functions make Validation (eligibility check, discount calculations) and Qualification (list of applicable promotions) requests to Voucherify REST API.
 Collected pieces of information extend cart data.